badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 - If our dataset is very large (high cardinality) --> one-hot encoding can greatly expand the size of dataset : number columns.

 ### Q9- What does Feature extraction mean?
-One of the primary goals of feature extraction is to reduce the dimensionality of the dataset.
-High-dimensional data can lead to the curse of dimensionality, making it challenging for models to generalize well.
+- It refers to the process of transforming raw data into a format that is suitable for analysis or modeling.
+- Feature extraction involves selecting, combining, or transforming these features to create a set of new features that are more informative, relevant, or suitable for a specific task.

-Feature extraction aims to retain the most relevant information from the original data.
-This involves identifying features that contribute significantly to the variability and patterns within the dataset while discarding redundant or irrelevant information.
+- It aims to retain the most relevant information from the original data.

-Here are all types of Feature Extraction:
+Here are some key points about Feature Extraction:
+  - Feature Transformation : Log,  Square,  Square Root, polynomial, Box-Cox and Quantile Transform
+  - Dimensionality reduction : Principal Component Analysis (PCA), Singular Value Decomposition (SVD) and Independent Component Analysis (ICA) etc.
+  - Domain Knowledge: Domain-specific knowledge is often used to guide the feature extraction process.
+Understanding the nature of the data and the problem at hand can help in creating meaningful features.
+  - Bag-of-Words (BoW) : it is a feature extraction method commonly used in natural language processing (NLP) and text analysis.

+**Note:**
+- Feature extraction is a crucial step in the data preprocessing pipeline, enabling the creation of a feature set that enhances the performance of machine learning models by providing them with more relevant and informative input variables.

+### Q10- What does Dimensionality reduction mean?

+- It is a technique used in machine learning and statistics to reduce the number of input variables or features in a dataset.
+- The goal is to simplify the dataset while retaining its essential information and patterns.
+- High-dimensional datasets, where the number of features is large, can suffer from the curse of dimensionality, leading to increased computational complexity and potential overfitting.
+- Dimensionality reduction methods aim to overcome these challenges by transforming or selecting a subset of features, preserving the most relevant information and reducing noise in the data.
+- Here are popular examples of Dimensionality reduction techniques:

   - Principal Component Analysis (PCA)
   - Singular Value Decomposition (SVD)
   - Independent Component Analysis (ICA)
-- Bag-of-Words (BoW)
+  - Linear Discriminant Analysis (LDA)
+  - t-Distributed Stochastic Neighbor Embedding (t-SNE)

-### Q10- What does Principal Component Analysis (PCA) mean?
+### Q11- What does Principal Component Analysis (PCA) mean?
 - It is an unsupervised dimensionality reduction technique that aims to transforms input data into a new set of uncorrelated features while keeping the maximum variance in the data.
 - It can be applied to both supervised and unsupervised machine learning tasks
 - To calculate it, we can use various python libraries such as `NumPy`, `SciPy`, and `scikit-learn`